 Irregular heart rhythms (arrhythmias) are cause for concern.
 Atrial fibrillation (AFib) can lead to fatigue, dizzy spells, shortness of breath and a heart flopping feeling.
 If uncontrolled, AFib can lead to stroke.
 Some drugs increase the risk for AFib.
 Are low vitamin D levels also a risk for atrial fibrillation?

-How Would You Know if You Have AFib?
+How Would You Know If You Have AFib?

 There are now devices such as smart watches or portable heart monitors that can help diagnose this arrhythmia.
 They’re not perfect, though.
 An electrocardiogram is a more accurate reflection of heart rhythms.